nbrg-ppcu/PhaStyle/README.md

 ## Description

-ProkBERT PhaStyle is a BERT-based genomic language model fine-tuned for phage lifestyle prediction.
+ProkBERT PhaStyle is a genomic language model based solution for phage lifestyle prediction.
 It classifies phages as either **virulent** or **temperate** directly from nucleotide sequences, providing a fast, efficient, and accurate alternative to traditional database-based approaches.

-This model is particularly useful in scenarios involving fragmented sequences from metagenomic and metavirome studies, eliminating the need for complex preprocessing pipelines or manually curated databases.

 ## Table of Contents